Warmer

 Improving comfort and thermal performance

-The secondary window traps an insulating mass of air between the inner and outer glass which reduces heat loss, increases U-values, and if a low-E glass is used it will reflect back infrared radiation and so retain even more heat in the room.
+The secondary window traps an insulating mass of air between the inner and outer glass which reduces heat loss, improves U-values, and if a low-E glass is used it will reflect back infrared radiation and so retain even more heat in the room.
 The isolated frames are also less conductive.
 The resulting warmer surface of the inner glass limits uncomfortable convection currents.
 Draughts are significantly reduced by efficient seals applied both to the outer frame and opening panels and these can also improve air quality by limiting the amount of dust and dirt that can pass through.

 Key Benefits